sem-samr/sem-samr.github.io/_posts/2019-10-22-samr-at-sem-thursday.markdown

 ### 2C: Georgian

 * 10:45 **Arab Music and Trauma on the U.S.-Mexico Border** Andrea Shaheen Espinosa, University of Texas at El Paso
+* 11:15 **At the Threshold of Mortality: Musical Remembrances of Trauma and Death** Liliana Carrizo, Harvard University

 ### 2L: Sassafras